dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 description: "Overview of secrets management API building block"
 ---

-## Secrets management pattern

 Applications usually store sensitive information in secrets by using a dedicated secret store.
-For example, you authenticate databases, services, and external systems with connection strings, keys, tokens, and other application-level secrets stored in a secret store, such as [Azure Key Vault, Hashicorp Vault, etc]({{< ref supported-secret-stores >}}).
+For example, you authenticate databases, services, and external systems with connection strings, keys, tokens, and other application-level secrets stored in a secret store, such as [AWS Secrets Manager, Azure Key Vault, Hashicorp Vault, etc]({{< ref supported-secret-stores >}}).

 To access these secret stores, the application imports the secret store SDK, often requiring a fair amount of unrelated boilerplate code.
 This poses an even greater challenge in multi-cloud scenarios, where different vendor-specific secret stores may be used.

-## Secrets management API in Dapr
+## Secrets management API

 Dapr's dedicated secrets building block API makes it easier for developers to consume application secrets from a secret store.
 To use Dapr's secret store building block, you: